eflautt/ga-data-science/templates/styleguide.md

 <a name="default-style"></a>
 ## Default Style

+### Voice
+- Projects: Project materials should be written directly for students.
+- Lessons: While lesson materials are instructor facing, they should primarily be written in a student-facing voice for consistency.
+If you want to make specific suggestions for instructors, use the "instructor's note" format:

+> Instructor Note: Here is a sample note that is only intended for instructors.

 ### Use dashes, not underscores
 While dashes & underscores are both fine choices, our structure starts looking ugly when we randomly have both, depending on preference.
 Underscores are wonderful, no hating on underscores.